John C. Tedesco

 Blacksburg, VA 24061

-John C. Tedesco is a professor in the School of Communication.
+John Tedesco is the director of the School of Communication.

 - Research Methods